oucs-teaching/cosc349-labs/lab03.md

 :::

 :::info
-In 2019 the CS Lab environment has Vagrant installed in a way where a non-functional libvirtio "provider" jumped ahead of the expected VirtualBox provider in priority.
-You can override this behaviour by adding the `--provider` switch, as shown in the listing below.
-However in 2020 the CS labs appear to work without this option.
-On my laptop, and on installations of Vagrant that you do on your own computers, it is likely that `vagrant up` would be sufficient, and you would not need the `--provider` switch that is shown here.
+Back in 2019 the CS Lab environment has Vagrant installed in a way where a non-functional libvirtio "provider" jumped ahead of the expected VirtualBox provider in priority.
+You can override this behaviour by adding the `--provider` switch, as in `--provider virtualbox`.
+However, since 2020 the CS labs appear to work without this option.
+On my laptop, and on installations of Vagrant that you do on your own computers, it is likely that `vagrant up` would be sufficient, without `--provider` switch.
 :::

 ```